google/comprehensive-rust/src/ownership/copy-clone.md

 In the above example, try the following:

-* Try printing `p1` twice after the move.
+* Try printing `p1` again after the move.
 What do you expect to happen?
 * What happens when you add a `String` field to `struct Point`?
 * Does it work when you remove `Copy` from the `derive` attribute?
 * After removing `Copy`, can you still print `p1` after the move?